 This coverage generally does not include damages caused by a car, since this is covered by auto insurance, and damages caused intentionally by you.
 Some insurance companies also limit the dog breeds that are included in the coverage.

-The minimum coverage limit for most policies is $100,000, but you can choose up to several millions of dollars.
+The minimum coverage limit for most policies is $100,000, but you can choose up to several million dollars.
 Of course, the higher the coverage limit is, the higher your monthly premium will be.
 But think about how much a lawsuit could set you back if the coverage limit is too low.

 In a word, yes.
 While it’s true that no one ever buys insurance hoping they’ll use it, having a policy can still provide considerable peace of mind.
 We can’t control our neighbors’ actions, much less the weather or other sources of disaster, so having a policy that can come through for us when we need it the most is valuable.

 The average cost of renters insurance is between $10 and $20 per month, depending on where you live and how much coverage you select.
 In any case, renters insurance is one of the most affordable types of policy on the market.
 When you weigh the pros and cons, you may find that the expense is well worth it.